What is a heat map?

 What is a heat map – final thoughts

 Heat maps can provide exceptional value to your business.
-These tools can help you achieve a client-centered approach to the digital content you serve to users – based on their behaviors and preferences.
+Heatmapping tools can help you achieve a client-centered approach to the digital content you serve to users – based on their behaviors and preferences.
+If so far you’ve relied only on Google Analytics in terms of analytics tools, even a basic type of heat map can help you see increase in conversions, lower bounce rate.

-Your heat maps will reveal the data you need to improve, whether you need better visuals, have more or less contrast on your pages, or need to reshuffle content to help it make more sense to your end-users.
+Your heat maps will reveal the data and critical elements you need to improve, whether you need better visuals, have more or less contrast on your pages, or need to reshuffle content to help it make more sense to your end-users.

-Ultimately, using heat maps can assist in growing your business through a targeted approach that improves your content and delights your visitors, from start to finish.
+Ultimately, heat mapping can assist in growing your business through a targeted approach that improves your content and delights your visitors, from start to finish.